Club: Guangzhou Evergrande | Opening: 1987 | Capacity: 60,000 seats

 The stadium is easily reached by public transport as there are various metro stops in the vicinity of the stadium.

 The first option is taking metro line 1 to station Tianhe Sports Center.
 Metro line 1 crosses right through Guangzhou’s city centre and runs along most touristic sites.

-Alternatively, one can catch metro line 3 to either Linhexi or Tiyu Xilu station.
+Alternatively, catch metro line 3 to either Linhexi or Tiyu Xilu station.
 Line 3 connects, for example, with the airport and the coach terminal.

-Finally, one can take the APM to station South Sports Center, though the APM is solely useful for local transport around the business district.
+Finally, you can take the APM train to station South Sports Center, though the APM is solely useful for local transport around the business district.

 Tianhe Stadium furthermore lies at short walking distance of Guangzhou East Railway Station, which has direct service to Hong Kong.
 Guangzhou’s other main railway stations, the Main and South rail stations, lie further away – 8 and 22 kilometres respectively.